pertusa/programming2/files/files.md

       if (fi.is_open()) // We check that the file could be opened {
            Student student;
-           // Loop for reading all students from a binary file while (fi.read((char *)&student, sizeof(student)))
+           // Loop for reading all students from the binary file while (fi.read((char *)&student, sizeof(student)))
            {
-                  // process ’student’
+                  // Do something with ’student’
            }
            fi.close(); // Close the file
       }